configcat/docs/docs/advanced/user-object.md

 ## The relationship between User Object and Targeting rules

-**As a product manager**, you can set [Targeting rules](advanced/targeting.md) in the <a href="https://configcat.com/App" target="_blank">ConfigCat Admin Console</a> based on the parameters given to ConfigCat by your application.
+**As a product manager**, you can set [Targeting rules](advanced/targeting.md) in the <a href="https://app.configcat.com" target="_blank">ConfigCat Admin Console</a> based on the parameters given to ConfigCat by your application.

-**As a developer**, User Object allows you to pass optional parameters to the ConfigCat SDK, which you (or your teammates) can use in the <a href="https://configcat.com/App" target="_blank">ConfigCat Admin Console</a> to apply [Targeting rules](advanced/targeting.md) on.
+**As a developer**, User Object allows you to pass optional parameters to the ConfigCat SDK, which you (or your teammates) can use in the <a href="https://app.configcat.com" target="_blank">ConfigCat Admin Console</a> to apply [Targeting rules](advanced/targeting.md) on.

 ### Example
 Let's say in the <a href="https://configcat.com/App" target="_blank">Admin Console</a> you'd like to have the following targeting rule:

-`myAwesomeFeature` is `ON` if `User's Email contains @example.com`, otherwise it is `OFF`.
+`myAwesomeFeature` is `ON` if `User's Email` `CONTAINS` `@example.com`, otherwise it is `OFF`.

-The ConfigCat SDK will return `true` for a User Object with an email address of `jane@example.com`, and it will return `false` for a User Object with an email address of `john@gmail.com`
+The ConfigCat SDK will return `true` for a *User Object* with an email address of `jane@example.com`, and it will return `false` for a *User Object* with an email address of `jane@gmail.com`

-To achieve this, your application needs to pass the email address of your user to the ConfigCat SDK via User Object.
+To achieve this, your application needs to pass the email address of your user to the ConfigCat SDK via *User Object*.

 ## Security concerns
 Keeping your user data safe was one of our main goals when designing ConfigCat.
-The main concept here is that the ConfigCat SDK which connects your application to our servers always pulls your configs and never pushes back any data.
+The main concept here is that the ConfigCat SDK which connects your application to our servers never pushes any data to the ConfigCat servers.
+It pulls only configs and targeting rules.

 >Feature Flag and Setting **evaluation is on the Client** side within the ConfigCat SDK.
 This means that your **user data will never leave your system**.